timberlakent/timberlakent/README.md

 ### Hello there 👋 My Name is Nate Timberlake and I am an up and coming full stack software engineer.
-I am currently taking classes online at General assembly and I am really enjoying the course.
-Stay tuned for some things I will create in the near future!
+I recently just completed a Software Engineering Imeersive course at General Assembly.
+I have learned so much through the course and will continue to expand my knowledge each day.
+Below are my most recent projects with many more to come!

 <!--
 **timberlakent/timberlakent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.